inu1255/expose/README.md

 # expose your port to other
+__the repertory is Abandoned,because nat bind ip:port,different package not forward to inner net__

 the diffrence from other tool is that your data is not flow through the server

 ## flow chart